mtimkovich/dotfiles/README.md

 The `install.pl` file will symlink the dotfiles to your home directory.
 Make sure it is run from the 'dotfiles' directory.

+Be sure to run
+	git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

-Be sure to run `:BundleInstall` from vim to install the vim plugins
+and then `:BundleInstall` from within vim to install the vim plugins